MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-compose-messages.md

 ### Mention entities

-Many channels support the ability for a bot or user to "mention" someone else within the context of a conversation.
+Many channels support the ability for a bot or user to "mention" someone within the context of a conversation.

-To mention a user in a message, your bot can populate the message's **Entities** property with a **Mention** object.
+To mention a user in a message, populate the message's **Entities** property with a **Mention** object.
 The **Mention** object contains the following properties:

 | Property | Description |